 This message came from a domain other than skeenasawmills.com.
 If the sender of the email is unknown to you please be aware that the email could be a phishing email and might contain content that could be harmful to your computer and the computer network.
 Please report an suspicious email to your local IT technician.

-This is Exhibit "H" referred to in the affidavit of Aaron Sinclair affirmed before me on August , 2023 at the city of Prince George, British Columbia.
+This is Exhibit "H" referred to in the Aaron Sinclair affirmed before ✓ .
+2023 at the city of me on August Prince George, British Columbia.